everythingiam/rock-paper-scissors/README.md

 # Rock-paper-scissors
-Project as part of a course The Odin Project (foundations).
+Project as part of a course The Odin Project.
 You play against the computer.
-Unfinished...